-Patients who find it challenging to handle substance abuse, are likely not to be limited to one substance.
-In this instance, taking Percocet and alcohol together it the common thing to happen.
+Patients who find it challenging to handle substance abuse and addiction are likely not to be limited to one substance.
+Taking Percocet and alcohol together is the common thing to happen as well as consuming it with other substances just because one is not aware of the risks.
 People who feel the need to mix their painkiller medications with a stimulant might find themselves prone to the dangers of Percocet drug interactions.

 - Dry mouth

 - Depressed respiration

 - Low blood pressure